gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 In particular, it sends a CoAP GET request to the endpoint /group-oscore/GROUPNAME at the Group Manager.

 The Group Manager processes the Key Distribution Request according to Section 4.1.2.2 of {{I-D.ietf-ace-key-groupcomm}}.
 The Key Distribution Response is formatted as defined in Section 4.1.2.2 of {{I-D.ietf-ace-key-groupcomm}}.
+In particular, the 'key' parameter is formatted as defined in {{ssec-join-resp}} of this specification, with the difference that it does not include the 'clientId' parameter.

 Upon receiving the Key Distribution Response, the group member retrieves the updated security parameters and group keying material, and, if they differ from the current ones, use them to set up the new OSCORE Security Context as described in Section 2 of {{I-D.ietf-core-oscore-groupcomm}}.